SyedA5688/SyedA5688.github.io/_posts/2024-06-09-gnn-basics.md

 2. **Aggregate:** nodes receive messages from all of their neighbors, who also passed messages, and decides how to combine the information from all of its neighbors
 3. **Update:** each node decides how to combine neighborhood information with its own information, and updates its embedding for the next timestep

 If we can define these three operations, then we can disseminate information on the graph, which is considered one message passing step.
-This can be repeated for $$K$$ iterations, thus controlling how much we diffuse information around the graphs, which affects the embeddings we get at the end.
+This can be repeated for $$K$$ iterations, thus controlling how much we diffuse information around the graph, which affects the embeddings we get at the end.
 Finally, if we incorporate some learned weights from a neural network into these operations and define a loss function on the resulting embeddings for some downstream task (e.g. node classification), then we have all of the ingredients for learning on graphs.

 Let’s zoom in a bit on each step for one destination node $$v$$, define some notation, and visualize how the node feature matrix and adjacency matrix are going into each operation: